Physical oncology: Stress tensors

-Organization of CSK and continuity of structures transmitting mechanical signals
+Organization of the cytoskeleton and continuity of structures transmitting mechanical signals

 The mechanical signals travel through the organs, without any break in continuity.
 At the tissue level, it is the connective tissue or the ECM that ensures this continuity.
-At the cellular level, it is the continuity between the connective tissue, the cell membrane, the CSK and the nucleus that ensures this transmission.
+At the cellular level, it is the continuity between the connective tissue, the cell membrane, the cytoskeleton and the nucleus that ensures this transmission.

 At what scale?
-The laws of biology / physics
+The laws of biology and physics

-A hitherto dominant approach is the "bottom up": the understanding of the biological mechanisms (mechanoreceptors, actin and other components of CSK, intracellular signaling, gene effectors, etc.) must lead to an understanding of the phenomena at scale, above be here mesoscopic, tissue.
+A hitherto dominant approach is the bottom-up approach: the understanding of the biological mechanisms (mechanoreceptors, actin and other components of cytoskeleton, intracellular signaling, gene effectors, etc.) must lead to an understanding of the phenomena at scale, above be here mesoscopic, tissue.

 There are success stories of this approach when one can identify a faulty gene with a mutation and it is possible to act by a drug on the outcome of the mutation: a receptor or an enzyme.

 This "one-to-one and first-degree equation" allowed Chronic Myeloid Leukemia to be controlled by imatinib.
 The defective BCR-ABL gene makes it possible to manufacture an abnormal version of an enzyme of the Tyrosine Kinase type present in leukemic cells.
 Imatinib inhibits this enzyme and the manufacture of these cells.

-These few exceptions have led one to believe that this reasoning could be applied to cancers as a whole.
+These few exceptions imply that this reasoning could be applied to cancers as a whole.

 But the "equation" of cancer is much more complex.
 And the massive failure of "targeted therapies" to cure cancer is the illustration.
 These targeted therapies have cured only 50% of HER2 positive breast cancers treated with adjuvant therapy after local cancer treatment.
 That is 3% of breast cancers.
 That's all.
 Moreover, their participation in the "chronicization" of the breast and prostate - even some colon or rectum - is very minor compared to chemo / hormonotherapy, much better used today.

-The other approach, "top down", takes into account the emergence of unpredictable phenomena through the reductionist approach.
+The top-down approach takes into account the emergence of unpredictable phenomena through the reductionist approach.
 Thus, the experimental evidence showing that carcinogenesis is a process bound to emerge a break geometry of the tissue architecture requires abandoning the genetic level or above genetics to get into systems biology and put the matter to cell/tissue level.

 In fact, cell phenotypes are emergent phenomena that result from intercellular nonlinear interactions and interaction with the environment that is to say the ECM.
-This is usually described in a phase space where attractors dot the landscape and are points of stability or instability.
+This is usually described in a phase space, where attractors dot the landscape and are points of stability or instability.

 Fractality

 The cancer is fractal and this in all its components and at different scales micro/meso and macroscopic.

 This geometry is recent and still little integrated in our mental representations.

 The first observation was the fractal nature of microcalcifications linked to breast cancer on a mammogram.

-Then the fractality of the cancer has been demonstrated on different structures of the organ cancer - neoangiogenesis, tumor growth zone, tumor tissue ... - and at the microscopic scale: cell nucleus, cell surface.
+Then the fractality of the cancer has been demonstrated on different structures of the organ cancer - neoangiogenesis, tumor growth zone, tumor tissue, etc - and at the microscopic scale (the cell nucleus and cell surface).